prestonharberts/biblegateway-to-obsidian/README.md

 ## Disclaimers

-This script is set to download the [ESV Bible](https://www.esv.org/translation/), but it can be changed.
-Before using this script, please make sure you own a copy of the ESV, even if this program does not use it, it is right to legally own it before making a copy of it using jgclark's script.
+This script is set to download the [NKJV Bible](https://www.biblegateway.com/versions/New-King-James-Version-NKJV-Bible/), but it can be changed.
+Before using this script, please make sure you own some sort of copy of the NKJV.
+Even if this program does not make actual use of it, it is right to legally own it before making a copy of it using jgclark's script.

-Do not distribute your files once generated because they are subject to the [ESV's copyright standards](https://www.crossway.org/permissions/). **All files are only intended for personal use.** This is not affiliated or approved by BibleGateway.com or Crossway.
+Do not distribute your files once generated because they are subject to the [NKJV's copyright standards](https://www.thomasnelson.com/about-us/permissions/). **All files are only intended for personal use.** This is not affiliated or approved by BibleGateway.com or Crossway.
 I make no guarantee regarding the usage of the script, it is at your own discretion.

 ## About

-This script adapts [jgclark's BibleGateway-to-Markdown](https://github.com/jgclark/BibleGateway-to-Markdown) script and is forked from [selfire1's BibleGateway-to-Obsidian](https://github.com/selfire1/BibleGateway-to-Obsidian) to export the ESV for use in [Obsidian](https://obsidian.md/).
-It accompanies the [ESV Hear the Word Audio Bible](https://www.crossway.org/bibles/esv-hear-the-word-audio-bible-610-dl/) that can be listened to from Obsidian when downloaded.
+This script adapts [jgclark's BibleGateway-to-Markdown](https://github.com/jgclark/BibleGateway-to-Markdown) script and is forked from [selfire1's BibleGateway-to-Obsidian](https://github.com/selfire1/BibleGateway-to-Obsidian) to export the NKJV for use in [Obsidian](https://obsidian.md/).
+It accompanies the [NKJV Voice Only Audio Bible Audiobook](https://www.christianbook.com/apps/product?item_no=DA25011-CP&event=ESRCG) that can be listened to from Obsidian when downloaded.

 Other translations along with their MP3 audio bibles may work, but I have not tested very many.